-Once you select content classification policies in the Settings page, Egnyte Protect will start matching content in your sources against the selected policies.
+Once you have set up your content classification policies on the Settings page, Egnyte Secure and Govern will start matching content in your sources against the selected policies.
 You don’t have to wait for the content classification process to complete to view the results; matched files and folders are surfaced in the Sensitive Content tab as soon as they are found.

-This tab shows a sortable list of locations in your sources - Egnyte Connect folders, Windows folders as well as SharePoint folders, Document Libraries and List items - which directly contain files with sensitive content.
-For each location, you can see the content source, the number of sensitive files immediately within the location, the level of risk associated with the sensitive content and the last updated timestamp.
+This tab shows a sortable list of locations in your connected sources that contain files with sensitive content.
+For each location, you can see the content source, the number of sensitive files immediately within the location, the level of risk associated with the sensitive content, and the last updated timestamp.

 Sensitive Content Risk

 You can find the locations with the most sensitive content using their Risk scores.
 Egnyte Secure and Govern calculates a Risk score for each file and each location on a scale of 1 to 9 based on the type of contained sensitive content.
 Locations with more files with more sensitive content will have higher Risk scores.
 For example, a folder containing files with highly sensitive information such as employee Social Security numbers will have Risk scores closer to 9, while a folder containing just files with telephone numbers will have Risk scores closer to 1.

 When you click on the row for a location, you can see more details about the sensitive content found inside the location.

 These details include:

 - The content classification policies that were matched with the files inside the location.
 For example, if a file inside a folder matched the PCI-DSS policy, the PCI-DSS tag would be visible in the Details pane when you click on the folder’s row.

 - The complete list of sensitive files in the folder and the actual sensitive information found in them.

 - A link to open the location outside Egnyte Secure and Govern in another browser tab in the case of Egnyte Connect and SharePoint Online sources.